Version control: Original 1986 / Updated 1999 / Updated 2003 / Updated 2010 / Updated 2011 / Updated 2015

 - Possess recognised current training in cardio-pulmonary resuscitation and emergency care.

-The teacher to student ratio must not exceed 1:16 students being in the water at anyone time and at all times a minimum of one (1) teacher qualified adult instructor must conduct surveillance of the student surfing activity from the beach.
+The teacher to student ratio must not exceed 1:16 students being in the water at anyone time and at all times a minimum of one (1) teacher must conduct supervision and surveillance of the student surfing activity from the beach in addition to the qualified instructors running the activity.

 Principals and organising teachers should take into account such factors as age, experience and maturity of the students, experience and qualifications of the adult supervisors and venue characteristics when arranging supervision.